dergigi/dergigi.github.io/collections/bitcoin/_posts/2020-04-27-dear-family-dear-friends.md

  - Writing
 ---

-An [audio version](https://anchor.fm/thecryptoconomy/episodes/Read_389---Dear-Family--Dear-Friends-DerGigi-edghuq) of this letter is read by Guy Swann.

----

 I am writing this letter because I am convinced of two things: (1) our current money is fundamentally broken (2) using superior money will benefit you in particular --- and society in general --- in the long